egar-garcia/machine-learning-engineer-nanodegree-capstone/docs/report.md

 Several examples of evaluations can be found at https://github.com/egar-garcia/machine-learning-engineer-nanodegree-capstone/blob/master/StockPricePredictor-Project-Development.ipynb where the models were evaluated for some ticker symbols and points in time.
 For purposes of space in this document only the official evaluation would be included.

-The official evaluation consist in randomly select a date range for training, it should contain 750 trading days (which is around 3 years of historical records) and old enough to leave at least 120 trading days in the dataset following the training end date to use for validation.
+The official evaluation consist in randomly select a date range for training, it should contain 750 trading days (which is around 3 years of historical records) and being old enough to leave at least 120 trading days in the dataset following the training end date to use for validation.
 Also it is selected a random ticker symbol in the Dow Jones, except 'DWDP', because it doesn't have enough historical records to do an evaluation with 750 trading days back.

 The models/methods to evaluate are listed bellow: